MorpheusAIs/Morpheus-Lumerin-Node/docs/00-overview.md

     1. Register your provider (the proxy-router) on the blockchain (http://mycoolproxy.serverfarm.io:3333)
     1. Register your model on the blockchain
     1. Create a bid for your model on the blockchain
-- Further details on how to do this are in the [Provider Offer Guide](provider-offer.md)

 ## 4. Consumer Node Setup
 - [04-consumer-setup.md](04-consumer-setup.md) - for more details